sainimohit23/FaceNet-Real-Time-face-recognition/README.md

 # FaceNet-with-TripletLoss

-NOTE: Code is not polished.
-I will update it later to make it little easier to use.
+NOTE: Don't use the code.
+The implementation is not correct.
+I will fix it in few days.

 My implementation for face recognition using FaceNet model and Triplet Loss.